Print

 Instructions

 1. Prepare the Beef: Mix the baking soda and water in a bowl, then add the beef and combine thoroughly.
-Let this rest for 15 minutes—this helps keep the meat tender during cooking.
+Let this rest for 15 minutes as this helps keep the meat tender during cooking.

-2. Sauté the Aromatics: Heat a large skillet over medium.
-Add a touch of oil, then toss in the onion.
+2. Sauté the Aromatics: Heat a large frying pan over medium.
+Add a touch of oil, then add in the onion.
 Cook until softened, about 3–5 minutes.
+Season lightly with salt.

 3. Now add the second bit of baking soda (⅛ tsp).
 This speeds up browning and intensifies flavour.